qteatime/kate/docs/source/user/diy/overview/index.rst

   3D models for the cases along with detailed build instructions are planned to be added to this document over the course of 2024, but they're not currently available.
-If you plan to build one of the consoles listed below you'll also have to do your own 3D modelling for the cases.
+Also note that since the designs below are not final yet they are not available under any open licence.

 The Cheesecake Vending Meow-chine